Need to calm your crying baby? Give these brilliantly simple techniques for calming and reassuring a crying little one a go

 5. Baby massage

-Gentle massage on her back, tummy, arms and legs is thought to aid digestion as well as induce sleep.
+Gentle massage on their back, tummy, arms and legs is thought to aid digestion as well as induce sleep.
 It’s best to go to a baby massage class to learn how to do this properly.
-It’s also a nice way to bond with your baby now and throughout her first years.
+It’s also a nice way to bond with your baby now and throughout their first years.

 6. Food check